rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - ``fend_object.hdf5``
 - ``HiC_data_object.hdf5``
 - ``HiC_project_object.hdf5``
+- ``HiC_project_object_with distance_parameters.hdf5``
 - ``HiC_norm_binning.hdf5`` to be used in the following section.

 ## 2. Normalizing the data

 For the normalization, observed data and correction parameters to remove biases to obtain the corrected read counts are required.
 Therefore, the observed contact matrix and the fend expected contact matrix are calculated.
-In addition, the enrichment expected contact matrix is calculated to compute the observed over expected enrichment values, considering also the distance between fends.
+In addition, the enrichment expected contact matrix (considering the genomic distance) is calculated to compute the O/E contact matrix and the Pearson correlation matrix of the O/E matrix (to be used in the A/B compartment analysis).

 For each chromosome, the following five matrices can be computed and saved to file.
 Data are compressed in a format to reduce storage occupation and improving saving and loading time ([see here for more details](/tutorial/HiCtool_compressed_format.md)).